evanx/jsbin/hydratePromises/readme.md

 So without further ado...

-## TechNote: Hydrating React component state from promises
+## Tech Note: Hydrating React component state from promises

 Consider a rather trivial component which fetches data from some endpoints, to render some content.